digihunch/orthweb/README.md

 ![Diagram](resources/Orthweb.png)

 The site's IP is associated with an Elastic Network Interface (ENI).
 It is connected to the primary EC2 instance hosted in availability zone 1.
 Business traffic (DICOM and HTTP) are routed to the Site IP at port 11112 and 443.
 Docker damon runs Envoy proxy who listens to those ports.
 The Envoy proxy, serves two different proxy routes:
+<details><summary> Proxy routes</summary><p>

 * https on host port 443 -> https on container port 8043
 * dicom-tls on host port 11112 -> dicom on container port 4242
+</p></details>

 The envoy proxy is configured to spread traffic across three Orthanc containers, with session affinity configured.
 Each Orthanc container is able to connect to S3 and PostgreSQL database via their respect endpoint in the subnet.

-Should availability zone 1 becomes unavailable, system administrator can turn on the secondary EC2 instance in availability zone 2, and associate the ENI with site IP to it, as instructed above in the `Failover` section.
+Should availability zone 1 becomes unavailable, system administrator can turn on the secondary EC2 instance in availability zone 2, and associate the ENI with site IP to it, as instructed in the `Failover` section above.
 This way we bring availability zone 2 to operation and redirect business traffic to it.

 ## Security

 Orthweb project implements secure configuration as far as it can.
 For example, it configures a self-signed certificate in the demo.
 In production deployment however you should bring your own certificates signed by CA. Below are the points of configurations for security compliance:

+<details><summary>Security configurations</summary><p>
 1. Both DICOM and web traffic are encrypted in TLS.
 This requires peer DICOM AE to support DICOM TLS in order to connect with Orthanc.
 2. PostgreSQL data is encrypted at rest, and the database traffic between Orthanc application and database is encrypted in SSL.
 The database endpoint is not open to public.
 3. The S3 bucket has server side encryption.
 The traffic in transit between S3 bucket and Orthanc application is encrypted as well.
 The S3 endpoint is not open to public.